Sema4AI/actions/actions/docs/guides/00-request.md

 Note: for testing it's possible to set the `request` (with its `headers` and `cookies`) using the `--json-input`.

-In a production environment it'll be provided by the Action Server.
+In a production environment it'll be provided by the `Action Server`.